TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/file_formats/network_scenario_format.md

 ## Parking Costs (.csv)
 This file contains the hourly capacity-weighted average parking cost for each destination zone using a 500m buffer in calculation.
-It contains two columns as following:
+It is part of the `GTAModel starting in V4.1`, which contains two columns as following:

 - Zone#: the ID of the zone
 - Parking Cost: the average hourly parking cost corresponding to the zone